 It should also be noted that while this slicer looks like a “bread knife” it is not – granted it could be used as one.

-Specifically, the Dexter Russell has a “scalloped” edge, where-as a traditional bread knife has a true “serrated” edge.
+The Dexter Russell has a “scalloped” edge, where-as a traditional bread knife has a true “serrated” edge.

-Simply put – the serrated edge is designed to have sharp, aggressive teeth that make cutting into something like the crust of bread easy.
+A serrated edge is designed to have sharp, aggressive teeth that make cutting into something like the crust of bread easy.

 Similarly, it’s also not a traditional slicing knife with a straight edge.
 Straight edge slicers are better suited for creating thin slices – like you’d see for carving a turkey.